busmcrider/SUPERSECRETSAUCE/docs/index.md

 actionText: Quick Start →
 actionLink: /guide/
 features:
-- title: Feature 1 Title
+- title: Good Job
-  details: Feature 1 Description
+  details: Isaac is clever
-- title: Feature 2 Title
+- title: What a Tidy Solution
-  details: Feature 2 Description
+  details: Only changed one line of code
-- title: Feature 3 Title
+- title: Hot Reload is Fun
-  details: Feature 3 Description
+  details: And makes for happier developers
-footer: Made by David Spangenberg with ❤️
+footer: Made by David Spangenberg & Isaac Allen with ❤️
 ---